SexyRocketMan/UmaViewer-PMX-Export-Patch/README.md

 **Done:**
 - Fixed materials for all exported scenes
 - Fixed broken geometry for exported scenes with 65k+ faces
+- Somewhat fixed mini-uma motion export (semi-done: shitty fix in place, could do better)

 **To-do (maybe):**
-- Add proper vmd recording and export for mini-umas
 - Export vmd with english bone names?
 Uma models are exported so; won't have to use a custom translation dictionary if done

-#Original readme follows:
+# Original readme follows:
 Unity application that makes it easy to view assets from Uma Musume: Pretty Derby.

 | Version   | Supported |